-Meet soon-to-be Blessed Conchita, mom of 9 and an early widow, who wrote nearly as many volumes as Thomas Aquinas.
+Mom of 9 and an early widow, she wrote nearly as many volumes as Thomas Aquinas.

 Her name was María Concepción Cabrera Arias de Armida, but she was known as Conchita.